 Applicants to the M.Ost full-time course will be given a decision deadline by UCAS.
 Key UCAS dates can be found on the UCAS website.

-We ask that applicants to the M.Ost part-time course and Access course respond to offers within two weeks.
+We ask that applicants applying for the M.Ost part-time course, MSc Osteopathy (Pre-Registration) course, PG Cert SPOP, PG Cert ACE and Access course respond to offers within two weeks.

 Contacting the admissions team